saupur93/vghfoundation/README.md

 - some treatment to highlight Latest toggle

 About Us
-- Sub Sub Menu functionality for footer area
+- Sub Sub Menu footer menu - where to put CMS?
-- Sub navigation menu in header
-- Leadership List page of people images
-- two column list panel
-- Donor tabs template with tabs and accordion
-- Join Our Team job posts list

 Events Calendar
 - style calendar and single view